tonycpsu/streamglob/README.md

 Installation
 ------------

+Right now, the install process is a bit complicated due to some upstream dependencies that need to be updated.
+Furthermore, Python 3.7 is the minimum supported version at this time.

+If you're running Python 3.7 the following should work:

     $ git clone https://github.com/tonycpsu/streamglob
     $ cd streamglob
     $ pip install -r requirements.txt
     $ pip install .
+    $ mkdir -p ~/.config/streamglob
+    $ cp doc/config.yaml.sample ~/.config/streamglob/config.yaml
+    $ vim ~/.config/streamglob/config.yaml

+You should then be able to edit `~/.config/streamglob/config.yaml` with your MLB.tv/NHL.tv credentials, then run `streamglob`.

+Example of playing a single MLB game from the command-line:

+    $ streamglob mlb/2019-03-25.phi

+Run with `-v` if you run into issues.

 Configuration
 -------------